senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

     echo ${SENZING_INFRA_NODE}
     ```

-1. Add a line to `/etc/hosts` file
+1. Add a line like the following example to `/etc/hosts` file
    using the value of `${SENZING_INFRA_NODE}` instead of "10.10.10.10".
    Example: